sapegin/washingcode-book/manuscript/Naming_is_hard.md

 expect(currencyReducer(undefined, { type: UPDATE_RESULTS, res: { data: { query: { userInfo: { userCurrency: 'eur' } }, currencies: {} } } }).toJS()).toEqual({iso: 'eur', name: '', symbol: ''})
 -->

 Now it’s clearer what shape of data we’re building here, and even Immutable.js isn’t so intimidating.
-I kept the `data` name though because that’s how it’s coming from the backend, and it’s commonly used as a sort of root object for whatever the backend API is returning.
+I kept the `data` name though because that’s how it’s coming from the backend, and it’s commonly used as a root object for whatever the backend API is returning.
 As long as we don’t leak it to the app code, and only use it during the initial processing of the raw backend data, it’s okay.

 Such names are also okay for generic utility functions, like array filtering or sorting: